martinschorb/volumealign/docs/usage.md

 You can **explore slice** to determine the **volume region to consider**.

-At the moment, only `N5` is available as **output type**.
+At the moment, `N5` or `slice images` are available as **output type**.

+It is highly recommended to use N5 (and BDV or MoBIE for visualization) for large volumes or 2D slices.
+The slice export option can be chosen to produce downscaled images for talks or movie visualizations.

+#### N5

 Pick the desired **output path** and the result will appear in a sub-directory `aligned` with the date and a reference to the stack.

 Make sure that the contrast in the slice viewer fits your expectations of the final data.
 If not, adjust it.
-The ouptut data intensity will be scaled accordingly.
+The output data intensity will be scaled accordingly.

-With the known number of tiles and the estimated run time for exporting a tile, the necessary compute resources for the stack are predicted and can be checked in **Compute settings**.
+With the known number of tiles and the estimated run time for exporting a slice, the necessary compute resources for the stack are predicted and can be checked in **Compute settings**.

 ![export](img/webui_export_computesettings.png "VolumeAlign WebUI export")

 Launching the computation will request the selected resources on the cluster and then launch a Spark instance on the allocated compute nodes that distributes and manages the parallel computation of the point matches.
 You will receive an email once the computation is done.
 It will tell you that the computation was `CANCELLED` but this only means that the resource allocation has been ended after successful computation of the matches.
 If you get a message referring to a `TIMEOUT`, you have to re-run the computation with more generous resource settings.

+#### slice images

+This will export your slice(s) into the desired **output file type** which can be either `jpg`,`png`or `tif`.

+You can use **Choose output scale** to select the downscaling factor you like your export to have.
+The dimensions of the output images are shown in the status table in **Compute Settings**.
+There you can also choose the number of CPUs to use for parallel export.
 ## Finalize output format

-Here you can finalize your data export and generate the necessary metadata file to view the volume in BigDataViewer or MoBIE.
+Here you can finalize your data export (if `N5` was chosen for export) and generate the necessary metadata file to view the volume in BigDataViewer or MoBIE.
-Currently only `BDV-XML` is supported as **post-processing target format**.
+- **BDV-XML:** This will create the `XML`file necessary to view the result in *BigDataViewer*
+- **MoBIE:** you can choose either an existing MoBIE project as output directory into which the aligned images will be added, or a new directory where the script will generate an entirely fresh MoBIE project.

 - **Choose exported volume:** This provides a list of already exported volumes.
 The files have to still reside in the original location on the storage system.